Skip to main content

 Bill Summary:

-Beginning on July 1, 2027, the bill requires a building with an indoor restroom that is open to the public, including to customers or public visitors, and that does not include private offices or workspaces that are generally not open to customers or public visitors (restroom accessible to the public) to have safe, sanitary, and convenient baby diaper changing tables (baby diaper changing station) as follows:
+Beginning on July 1, 2027 January 1, 2028 , the bill requires a building with an indoor restroom that is open to the public, including to customers or public visitors, and that does not include private offices or workspaces that are but that is not in a private office or workspace that is generally not open to customers or public visitors (restroom accessible to the public), to have safe, sanitary, and convenient baby diaper changing tables (baby diaper changing station) as follows:

-• At least one baby diaper changing station in each gender-specific restroom on each floor;
+• At least one baby diaper changing station in each gender-specific one restroom designated for each gender on each floor;

 • At least one baby diaper changing station in a non-gendered single-stall restroom on each floor; or